Jump Start | Liquid Soil Conditioner

 Shrubs & Trees

-Jump Start as a root drench for established shrubs and trees should be applied at a rate of 5 ounces per gallon of water.
-For best results, this should be done at the leaf drip line where the most active root systems are.
+To use Jump Start as a root drench for established shrubs and trees, apply 5 ounces of Jump Start per gallon of water.
+For best results, apply at the leaf drip line with the most active root systems.

-For smaller shrubs and young trees, apply at a rate of 3 ounces (4 tablespoons) per gallon of water.
+For smaller shrubs and young trees, apply 3 ounces (4 tablespoons) of Jump Start per gallon of water.

-As a foliar spray, we recommend 2 ounces per gallon of water.
+As a foliar spray, we recommend 2 ounces of Jump Start per gallon of water.
 Wet both sides of the foliage.

-Fertilize using your regular program for the first 60 days after you start using Jump Start Soil Conditioner.
+After you start using Jump Start, fertilize with your regular program for the first 60 days.
 Slowly reduce the use of fertilizer to 50% of the original dosage.

 Jump Past Traditional Soil Conditioners

-Through humic acid, beneficial microbes and organic matter, this liquid soil amendment improves soil nutrient retention, assists in root growth and helps core aeration even for compacted soil.
-Jump Start soil conditioner is a solution for compacted soil that needs aeration and gardens, lawns and plants that need more nutrients and growth.
+Through humic acid, beneficial microbes and organic matter, this liquid soil amendment improves soil nutrient retention, assists in root growth and helps core aeration—even for compacted soil.
+Jump Start is a solution for compacted soil that needs aeration and gardens, lawns and plants that need more nutrients and growth.

 One of the biggest benefits of using organic soil conditioners is that no harmful chemicals are included.
 This means that lawns, grass and gardens are safe and healthy throughout the roots, soil and plants.

 Organic soil conditioners are powered by organic materials as opposed to synthetic chemicals.
-Many soil amendments that are homemade include peat moss, animal manure, plant life and worm castings.
-Jump start delivers beneficial microorganisms like these ingredients do, but without the usual mess of a DIY project.
+Many homemade soil amendments include peat moss, animal manure, plant life and worm castings.
+Jump Start delivers beneficial microorganisms like these ingredients do, but without the usual mess of a DIY project.

-Inorganic soil conditioners can have chemicals that produce harmful runoff that negatively impacts water and other ecosystems.
+Inorganic soil conditioners can have chemicals that produce harmful runoff, which negatively impacts water and other ecosystems.
 Inorganic soil conditioners sometimes produce fast results, but at the expense of long-term results and overall environmental health.
 Organic soil amendments, on the other hand, are based on carbon material that was previously alive.
-The "organic" component refers to organic material as opposed to the type of "organic" term that has popularized in food systems.

-Jump Start soil conditioner is great at working on a variety of soils.
+Jump Start works on a variety of soils.
 Here in Georgia, many of us have clay soil that is subject to compaction and needs a powerful aerator.
-While this compacted soil can be tough for many soil conditioners, our Jump Start natural, organic soil aerator and conditioner provides a solution.
-It provides aeration to clay soils so you can free up your root zone to deeper nutrient absorption and retention as well as better plant growth.
-And if you're in a zone like us, it will improve clay soils!
+While this compacted soil can be tough for many soil conditioners, Jump Start provides a solution.
+It provides aeration to clay soils, so you can free up your root zone to deeper nutrient absorption and retention as well as better plant growth.
+And if you're in a zone like ours, it will improve clay soils!